Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part2/_index.md

 title: Add logging to password checker
 ---

 In part one of this exercise you created two functions.
-Now you are going to upgrade that program by adding some logging capabilities.
+Now you are going to upgrade that program by adding some logging capabilities using Log4J.

 1. Whenever `passwordIsOk` returns true, log the following message